Skip to main content

 Popular Myths When Choosing Components

 I often hear the same rumors or half-truths when helping someone build their first PC.
-They read X is better than Y in some article or blog, and now, it's stuck in their brain.
-I do have certain brands I tend to like above others, but I've been building these things long enough now to see trends change.
-Today's "facts" become tomorrow's untruths on a fairly regular cycle.
-The following are some things I've heard or discussed directly or through forums with a number of people that are patently wrong.
+They read X is better than Y in some article or blog; now, it's stuck in their brain.
+I have certain brands I tend to like above others, but I've been building these things long enough to see trends change.
+Today's "facts" become tomorrow's untruths fairly regularly.
+The following are some things I've heard or discussed directly or through forums with some patently wrong people.
 Try to avoid these when putting together the components for your build.

 I've been building PCs long enough to remember when AMD blindsided Intel with the release of the AMD Athlon K7 in 1999.
-(At least, it seemed like Intel was caught with its pants down.)
-AMD's architecture allowed them to perform more processing at the same clock speed, making the K7 the fastest CPU available.
-The Thunderbird core that followed was faster still and clock speed was no longer the only measure of a CPU's performance.
+AMD's architecture allowed them to perform more processing at the same clock speed as Intel, making the K7 the fastest CPU available.
+The Thunderbird core that followed was still faster, and clock speed was no longer the only measure of a CPU's performance.
 The Athlon 64 that came after that kept AMD in the lead.
 I built gaming systems on AMD CPUs until Intel released its Core 2 systems in 2006.
-I kept a tiny light lit hoping it would happen again, and finally in 2017, it seems to have.
-At least, AMD is now competitive even near the top end.
+I kept a tiny light lit, hoping it would happen again, and starting in 2017, it seems to have.
+Right now, in 2024, AMD has the top end.

 Nvidia graphics cards are better than ATI graphics cards (or vice versa)

 This is a rumor that I wish I felt was more of a rumor.
-In sheer number-crunching, Nvidia and AMD have done a pretty good job of slotting their video cards into a line of price/performance.
-It should be as simple as figuring out what your budget is and then buying whichever manufacturers card you can get within that range.
-The truth - for me at least - isn't that simple.
-For me, if the "correct" choice is an AMD card, I balk.
-If it's at all possible to bump up to the next highest Nvidia card from that initial choice, I'll take it every time.
+In sheer number-crunching, Nvidia and AMD have done a pretty good job slotting their video cards into a line of price/performance - except at the very high end where the RTX 4090 is priced higher than it should be (in my opinion) because it has no competition.
+It should be as simple as figuring out your budget and buying whichever manufacturer's card you can get within that range.
+The truth - for me, at least - isn't that simple.
+If the "correct" choice is an AMD card, I balk.
+I'll choose Nvidia every time if it's in the budget to bump to the next highest Nvidia card from that initial choice.
 Why?
-The answers is video drivers and build quality.
+The answers are video drivers and build quality.

-I have had and still have at least one AMD card in my systems.
-It is not, however a gaming system.
-It's a Linux box that has an AMD card typically used for home theater PCs.
-My last "gaming" AMD card was actually an ATI Radeon (R300) 9700 (from 2002).
-It had to be replaced because of bad capacitors on it resulting in displaying the pink checkerboard of death whenever trying to play a game.
-I got it direct from ATI, so I had to ship it to Canada for replacement.
-I remember this because Canada wanted me to pay an import tax for the declared value.
+I still have at least one AMD card in one of my systems.
+It is not, however, a gaming system.
+It's a Linux box with an AMD card typically used for home theater PCs.
+My last "gaming" AMD card was an ATI Radeon (R300) 9700 (from 2002).
+It had to be replaced because of bad capacitors, resulting in the display of the pink checkerboard of death when trying to play a game.
+I got it directly from ATI, so I had to ship it to Canada for replacement.
+I remember this because Canada wanted me to pay an import tax for the declared value on a card I was returning for warranty work.

-More recently, a friend tried to use an card made by MSI based on an AMD R9 290X GPU.
-It was the correct card for his budget, and the R9 290X has decent reviews.
-His first card booted fine, but would lock up whenever he tried a game.
-Sad, but any manufacturer can have an occasional issue, so he got a replacement.
+Later, a friend tried to use a card made by MSI based on an AMD R9 290X GPU.
+It was the correct card for his budget, and the R9 290X had decent reviews.
+His first card booted fine but would lock up whenever he tried a game.
+Any manufacturer can have an occasional build issue, so he got a replacement.
 The second one had the same issue.
-This time, we tried it in my gaming rig thinking it might be some issue specific to his system.
-It got a little farther, but running 3DMark locked the system up within a minute or so.
-Eventually, that one died so bad, I couldn't even get back into Windows long enough to uninstall it.
-The AMD Catalyst drivers are so bad, I blue-screened when I tried to put my actual video card (by Nvidia) back into the system.
+This time, we installed it in my gaming rig, thinking it might be some issue specific to his system.
+It got a little farther, but running 3DMark locked the system up within a minute.
+Eventually, that one died so bad that I couldn't even get back into Windows long enough to uninstall it.
+The AMD Catalyst drivers are so bad that I blue-screened when I tried to put my actual video card (by Nvidia) back into the system.
 I had to nuke and pave my OS to get the system working again.
 This could have been an MSI issue with AMD cards, perhaps.
-That said, we replaced that card with an MSI card based on the Nvidia 970 GTX.
+We replaced that card with an MSI card based on the Nvidia 970 GTX.
 It cost more, but now, there are no problems with it in his system.
-That leaves me rather soured on AMD cards.
+That leaves me somewhat soured on AMD cards.

-The bottom line is technically, you shouldn't necessarily pick Nvidia or AMD as always being the best.
+The bottom line is, technically, you shouldn't necessarily pick Nvidia or AMD as always being the best.
 Look and see what makes sense for the budget available.
-Tom's Hardware also has a GPU section like the CPU section and a publishes similar articles entitled, Best Graphics Cards For The Money for the current month.
+My favorite GPU testing review sites are (again) the YouTube channels Gamers Nexus and Hardware Unboxed.
+Like CPUs, they cover GPU testing in more depth than anyone else.

 Installing a larger power supply means my system will use more power